-Kinesiology and Health Promotion (2 positiions)
+Kinesiology and Health Promotion (4 positions)

-Applications: Send application packet containing a cover letter specifying qualifications, a description of your research agenda, a curriculum vita with full contact information for professional references, copies of student evaluations of the candidate's teaching, if available.
-Send all application materials to Dr. Mark Abel (firstname.lastname@example.org), Chair of Search Committee, Department of Kinesiology and Health Promotion, 100 Seaton Building, University of Kentucky, Lexington, Kentucky 40506-0219, phone (859) 257-5826, fax (859) 323-1090.
-For additional information, visit the following websites: the University of Kentucky (http://www.uky.edu), the College of Education (http://education.uky.edu), and the Department of Kinesiology and Health Promotion (http://education.uky.edu/KHP).
+Send application packet containing a cover letter specifying qualifications, an indication of which of the above courses can be taught, a curriculum vita with full contact information for professional references, three letters of professional reference, and copies of student evaluations of the candidate's teaching, if available.
+Send all application materials to Dr. Randy Crist, Chair of Search Committee, KHP Department, 100 Seaton Bldg., University of Kentucky, Lexington, Kentucky 40506-0219, phone: (859) 257-5826, fax: (859) 323-1090.
+Application materials may be submitted by email to firstname.lastname@example.org.
+For relevant information about the KHP Department, visit the following websites: University of Kentucky (http://www.uky.edu/); College of Education (http://education.uky.edu/); Department of Kinesiology and Health Promotion (http://education.uky.edu/KHP/)